5 Ways to Live a Sustainable Lifestyle and Why It Matters

 This one is for parents who are eco-conscious and always looking for ways to dress their kiddies in funky, organic clothing.
 Picking clothes that are 100% cotton and ethically produced using sustainable practices, means you’re doing your bit for the environment.

 The Lamaze Organic Baby Unisex Romper is seriously natural and really cute!
-Not only will your baby be comfortable wearing these 100% organically cotton rompers, day in and day out, but you won’t need to worry about them being tainted with unnatural chemicals!
+Not only will your baby be comfortable wearing these 100% organic cotton rompers, day in and day out, but you won’t need to worry about them being tainted with unnatural chemicals!

 Eco-friendly clothing can be made from natural cotton, bamboo, soy, and even recycled fabrics.
 How they’re produced is also essential for their minimal carbon footprint impact on the environment.
 Eco-clothing should use natural products that have been sustainably farmed and use little water and energy during production.

-One of my personal core values talks about Existence – being One with all that is around me.
+One of my personal core values talks about Existence – Being One with all that is around me.
 It would not feel right for me to abuse the natural environment if I was to live truly by this value.
 Instead, I honor all that is around me including Mother Earth.

 To do my work as a transformational life coach, I truly believe that connecting with Mother Nature is one of the surest ways to heal and change ourselves.
 So, why would I want to live in a world that’s lacking trees, beautiful clear skies, and glorious soil?
 I simply can’t imagine a world without all of these wonderful things.